 When she graduated from college, Stephanie Higgins never could have dreamed she’d one day be Director of Corporate Communications for one of the world’s premier drilling solutions providers.
 With her diploma in hand, Stephanie pursued her first dream; journalism.

 “My first job out of college was being a news reporter with the Broken Arrow Ledger,” says Stephanie.
 “Then I worked at the Tulsa World for 11 years.”

 “I joined corporate communications, or we used to call it, ‘the dark side’,” laughs Stephanie.
-“I’ve been here for two and a half years.
+“I’ve been in corporate communications for nine years now and at H&P for three.
 I love it!”

 "Being part of a company that’s really taking care of employees is refreshing,” says Stephanie.
 “As an employee, you really feel that you are a priority.”

 Taking care of people isn’t just a top-down practice at H&P; everybody does it throughout the company.
 As the leader of the communications department, Stephanie is proud to help share that story.